RESOURCES FOR STUDENTS OF COLOR

 Cristo Rey is a network of Catholic high schools that "delivers a powerful and innovative approach to inner-city education that equips students from families of limited economic means with the knowledge, character, and skills to transform their lives."
 Cristo Rey incorporates a rigorous college preparatory curriculum and a four-year corporate work-study program for all students.
 Additionally, we attend their annual national conference each year and the Senior Associate Director for Underrepresented Students serves on the College Advisory Board for Cristo Rey Philadelphia.

-Philadelphia Futures is a highly selective nonprofit that supports low-income, first-generation college students with the tools, resources, and opportunities necessary for admission to and success in college.
-Although we have supported Philadelphia Futures for many years, we entered into a formal partnership with the nonprofit in 2018.
+Heights Philadelphia (formerly Philadelphia Futures and Steppingstone Scholars) is a highly selective nonprofit that supports low-income, first-generation college students with the tools, resources, and opportunities necessary for admission to and success in college.
+While Villanova has supported these organizations for years, we entered into a formal partnership in 2018.
 Through this partnership, their scholars receive full-need scholarships and on-campus support through graduation.

 OUA also connects with and supports other initiatives whose mission is to provide college access to minoritized communities.

 OUA has partnered with Initial View, an international online platform for interview services.
 In the Fall of 2020, Initial View launched The Elevator Pitch Incoming Class (EPIC).
 EPIC offers college admission partners a unique window into the lives of prospective students from community based organizations and underrepresented backgrounds through personalized, 90-second “elevator pitches.”
 These video-based exchanges between admission counselors and students encourages meaningful engagement across multiple channels throughout the application season.